 As gluten-free, paleo, keto, and other specialty diets become more common, options for alternative flours such as almond flour are proliferating in the baking aisles of grocery stores.
 While it's convenient to grab a bag, many products, especially those made from nuts, can spoil rapidly; that's why it makes sense (and saves cents) to make almond meal at home.

 It's common to see the terms "meal" and "flour" used interchangeably, but meal technically refers to a coarser grind, an easier result to achieve at home, and flour is finer.
 You can make almond meal and flour in recipe-specific quantities at a fraction of the cost of store-bought.
 The process requires almonds, a coffee bean grinder, and a flour sifter; it takes less than 5 minutes.

-Almond meal is not only a delicious substitute for flour in gluten-free baked goods but also adds a nice flavor when swapped out for breadcrumbs in savory recipes.
-For the Jewish holiday of Passover, the nut flour is often used to replace flour in cakes, cookies, and other desserts since flour is a forbidden ingredient during the week-long observation.
+Almond flour is a key ingredient in marzipan, frangipane, macarons, and many fruit tart recipes.
+It makes a delicious substitute for wheat flour in gluten-free baked goods but it also adds nice flavor and texture when swapped out for breadcrumbs in savory recipes.
+For the Jewish holiday of Passover, almond flour often replaces wheat flour in cakes, cookies, and other desserts served during the week-long observation.

-- Place the ground almond meal in a clean flour sifter.
-Sift the almond meal into a bowl; place any large particles of almonds back in the coffee bean grinder and pulse again.
-Sift the remaining almond meal.
+- Transfer the ground almonds to a clean flour sifter and push it through into a bowl; return any large pieces to the grinder and pulse again.
+Sift the remaining almond meal into the bowl.

 Although they can usually be used interchangeably, nut meal and nut flour are two different ingredients.
-While nut meal is simply made by grinding up the nuts, nut flour is created by a more complex process.
-First, the oil is pressed from the nuts, leaving a cake; that cake is then ground up into a fine consistency, similar to flour.
+While nut meal is made by simply grinding nuts, the finer texture of a true nut flour requires a more complex process since too long of a grind time turns nuts into butter.
+Commercial nut flour producers press some of the oil from the nuts first, forming a cake that can be ground into a consistency similar to wheat flour.